aselshall/ai/README.md

   - Selecting an AI application relevant to civil, environmental, or construction engineering
   - Conducting analysis or building a prototype using AI tools
   - Preparing and delivering a short presentation including notebook demonstration
+  - Homework 15 – Presentation: Domain-Specific AI Application

 For more information, refer to [course map](https://aselshall.github.io/ai/course-map)

 ## Course Materials

+#### Required
 In this course, you are required to have access to the following resources and tools:
 - Foundational generative AI models such as GPT (OpenAI), Gemini (Google), or Claude (Anthropic)
 - API key for at least one generative AI platform such as OpenAI API key for GPT models for AI coding assistants
 - Laptop with working installation of Python and Jupyter Notebook via miniconda or VS Code
 - A Git account such as GitHub or GitLab for managing and sharing code and notebooks

-Slides, supplementary materials, and videos are available on Canvas.
-Key references used in preparing course materials include:
+- Slides, supplementary materials, and videos are available on Canvas

-- ChatGPT 5, OpenAI
+#### Recommended textbooks

+- Python Programming: Elshall, A.S.
+(2024), Environmental Data Science, JupyterBook: [Link](https://aselshall.github.io/edsbook)
-- Chirag Shah (2023), A Hands-on introduction to machine learning, 1st Ed., Cambridge Univeristy Press
+- Supervised learning, unsupervised learning and neural networks: Shah, C. (2023), A Hands-on introduction to machine learning, 1st Ed., Cambridge Univeristy Press
-- Elshall (2024), Environmental Data Science, JupyterBook: [Link](https://aselshall.github.io/edsbook)
-- Gemini Pro 2.5, Google
-- Taesam Lee, Vijay P. Singh, and Kyung Hwa Cho (2021), Deep learning for hydrometeorology and environmental science, 1st Ed., Springer
+- Generative AI: ?

 ## Assessment and Grading